jejjohnson/jaxsw/README.md

-# A Shallow Water Model written in JAX
+# Simple Ocean Models in JAX

 ## Motivation

 Sea surface height is a gateway variable to other important ocean properties, e.g. sea surface temperature, geostrophic currents.
 There are many massive models that attempt to model this, e.g. NEMO, MOM6, MITGCM.
 However they are very expensive and quite difficult to run.
 So there are many small models that are useful approximations, e.g. Quasi-Geostrophic and Shallow Water.
-This repo attempts to have.
+This repo attempts to showcase how we can use some modern tools to construct dynamical systems for PDEs.

 What makes this different from the tons and tons of different implementations is that we will be using JAX.
+JAX is basically numpy on steroids because the API is very similar but we also get some of the modern toolsets along with speed.
+Most importantly, JAX is differentiable.
 Having a differentiable model is important because it allows us to:

 * Learn some of the hyperparameters if necessary
 * Embed this in machine learning models where differentiability is needed